leto/ramit-briefcase/outline.md

     come soon.
 Currently Jitterbug drops in as a post-receive hook on Github, but it can also be used with pure-Git.
 * WWW::Phylobox : Perl 5 interface to phylobox.com
-    * Phylobox.com is a web app on Google App Engine that helps evolutionary biologist visualize phylogenies, which are graphs of how species and groups of species are related.
+    * Phylobox.com is a web app on Google App Engine that helps evolutionary biologists visualize phylogenies, which are graphs of how species and groups of species are related.
     This was written at a hackathon at the National Evolutionary Synthesis Center (NESCent), which is an NSF-funded research center for aggregrating evolutionary data.